SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 {{< product-c8y-iot >}} provides single sign-on (SSO) functionality, that allows a user to login with a single 3rd-party authorization server using the OAuth2 protocol, for example Azure Active Directory (ADD).
 Currently authorization code grant is supported only with access tokens in form of JWT.

 {{< c8y-admon-req >}}
 To use the SSO feature the following requirements must be met:

-* The authorization server you use supports OAuth2 authorization code grant.
+- The authorization server you use supports OAuth2 authorization code grant.
-* The access token is issued as JWT and you know what goes into the token content.
+- The access token is issued as JWT and you know what goes into the token content.
-* The JWT must consist of a unique user identifier, "iss" (issuer), "aud" (audience) and "exp" (expiration time) fields.
+- The JWT must consist of a unique user identifier, "iss" (issuer), "aud" (audience) and "exp" (expiration time) fields.
-* The {{< product-c8y-iot >}} platform is in version 10.4.6 but preferably higher.
+- The {{< product-c8y-iot >}} platform is in version 10.4.6 but preferably higher.
-* All microservices are built with Microservice Java SDK version 10.4.6 but preferably higher.
-For custom-built microservices, refer to [General aspects > Security](/microservice-sdk/concept/#security) in the *Microservice SDK guide*.
+- All microservices are built with Microservice Java SDK version 10.4.6 but preferably higher.
+For custom-built microservices, refer to [General aspects > Security](/microservice-sdk/concept/#security) in the _Microservice SDK guide_.
-* For on premises installation the domain-based tenant resolution is configured properly.
+- For on premises installation the domain-based tenant resolution is configured properly.
-* For {{< enterprise-tenant >}}s, the enterprise domain must be set up as redirect URI in the basic configurations.
+- For {{< enterprise-tenant >}}s, the enterprise domain must be set up as redirect URI in the basic configurations.
 If SSO providers have a list of allowed domains, the enterprise domain should be added to that list.
-* You must assign a role to the user with at least READ permission for "Own user management", otherwise the user cannot log in.
+- You must assign a role to the user with at least READ permission for "Own user management", otherwise the user cannot log in.
-* Users must have cookies enabled in the browser settings, as the SSO feature is built on top of cookies technology.
+- Users must have cookies enabled in the browser settings, as the SSO feature is built on top of cookies technology.
   {{< /c8y-admon-req >}}

 ### Configuration settings

 To enable the SSO feature, the administrator must configure a connection with the authorization server.
-This is done in the Administration application.
+This is done in the Administration web app.

 #### Configuration access